-7.3.6 The site is relatively discreetly located and is not widely visible from surrounding land, as demonstrated by photographs submitted in the parameters plan.
-It has been demonstrated through supporting documents and plans that the design is similar in scale to the approved scheme and would be a betterment, when compared to the fallback position, within the context of this rural village location.
+8.3.6 The site is relatively discreetly located and is not widely visible from surrounding land, as demonstrated by photographs submitted in the parameters plan.
+Although if the dwelling were to be glimpsed from surrounding vantage points it is not considered that it would be unduly prominent, when compared to the approved scheme, within the landscape to the extent that planning permission should be refused.

-7.4 By granting planning permission for a change of use of the land, to be used as residential garden, it would allow the occupants to benefit from the associated permitted development rights relating to residential structures, which include the right to construct certain sized outbuildings and means of enclosure.
+8.3.7 By granting planning permission for a change of use of the land, to be used as residential garden, it would allow the occupants to benefit from the associated permitted development rights relating to residential structures, which include the right to construct certain sized outbuildings and means of enclosure.
 It is considered that in this instance, given the size of the land and the site characteristics, the erection of additional built forms or the erection of boundary treatments surrounding the area, are likely to cause impacts which could be harmful to the rural character and appearance of the area; as such, it is considered reasonable to impose an appropriately worded conditions to restrict/remove some of the of Permitted Development rights under Schedule 2, Part 1 or Part 2.